History of Ottawa: City of Ottawa

 Between 1860 and 1876, construction of the parliament buildings took place on Parliament Hill.
 In 1867, Canada East and Canada West ceased to exist and were replaced with the provinces of Quebec and Ontario.
 Upon formation they united with Nova Scotia and New Brunswick in Canadian Confederation.
 Legislation enacted in 1870 as "An Act respecting certain Works on the Ottawa River" remains in effect to this day and mandates that the River and "all canals or other cuttings for facilitating such navigation, and all dams, slides, piers, booms, embankments and other works of what kind or nature soever in the channel or waters of the said River" fall under the exclusive jurisdiction of the Parliament at Ottawa, which now delegates this responsibility to the Minister of Public Works and Government Services.

 The Ottawa Academy and Young Ladies' Seminary was established on Sparks Street in 1861.

 Messrs.
 Nordhemier & Co. established an agency in 1866 for all kinds of music and musical instruments, under the management of J. L. Orille & Son.
 Magdalen Asylum, run by the Sisters of the Good Shepherd was established as a religious and charitable society in 1866 on Ottawa street between Gloucester and Chapel.

 On April 7, 1868, Thomas D'Arcy McGee, a Father of Confederation and Member of Parliament, was assassinated outside Mrs. Trotter's boarding house on Sparks Street between Metcalfe and O'Connor.
-Yesterday's Restaurant currently stands at the location.
+Nate's Deli currently stands at the location.
 On February 11, 1869, Patrick J. Whelan was publicly hanged at the Carleton County Gaol on Nicholas Street.
 It was the last public hanging in Canada.